 Selection process: All DRSB students in good standing are eligible.
-Requests for support (e.g., \$500 to defray costs for attending a national conference) will be reviewed by members of the DRSB Steering Committee on a rolling basis based on merit, the availability of funds, and the availability or alternative funding mechanisms.
+Requests for support (e.g., \$500 to defray travel costs to a conference) will be reviewed by members of the DRSB Steering Committee on a rolling basis based on merit, the availability of funds, and the availability or alternative funding mechanisms.
 The level of support may vary depending on recommendations of the Steering Committee.

 Students may apply up to one time per year.
 In exceptional cases, retroactive support may be granted.